vabe0003/ECE4078_Lab_2025_H2/Installation/EnvironmentSetup.md

 # Troubleshooting
 - [MacOS] If you have trouble with using Git within the docker container due to lack of permissions, try running `sudo chown -R ece4078:ece4078 /home/ece4078/ECE4078_Lab/` in your dev container terminal.
 - [Windows] If you encounter the error "PermissionError: [WinError 5] Access is denied: 'pibot_dataset/'", please make sure you have not cloned the folder into OneDrive.
 If you have done the initial clone into OneDrive, you cannot just copy the folder over, you will need to reclone the repository into another folder on your drive, as the permissions for that folder will not be set correctly otherwise
+- [Windows] If you get an error along the lines of "The term 'conda' is not recognized as a name of a cmdlet, function, script file, or executable program." then Anaconda has not been added to your system PATH environment variables.
+You can either [add Anaconda to your system PATH](#adding-anaconda-to-path) or use Anaconda Prompt from the system search or launched from Anaconda Navigator.

 <div style="page-break-after: always"></div>